 by Danielle Poorman

-Danielle Poorman and her husband, Chad, homeschool their two children in northwest Florida.
-A writer and speaker, Danielle encourages other moms to slow down and savor the moments to experience joy in motherhood over at daniellehope.com.
+Formerly a classroom teacher, Danielle Poorman now homeschools two children with her husband, Chad, in northwest Florida.
+Also a writer and speaker, Danielle encourages other moms to slow down and renew motherhood and homeschooling at daniellehope.com.

-Copyright 2020, The Old Schoolhouse®.
+Copyright 2022, The Old Schoolhouse®.
 Used with permission.
 All rights reserved by the Author.
-Originally appeared in the Winter 2020-21 issue of The Old Schoolhouse® Magazine, the trade publication for homeschool moms.
+Originally appeared in the Fall 2022 issue of The Old Schoolhouse® Magazine, the trade publication for homeschool moms.
 Read The Old Schoolhouse® Magazine free at www.TOSMagazine.com, or download the free reader apps at www.TOSApps.com for mobile devices.
 Read the STORY of The Old Schoolhouse® Magazine and how it came to be.